adoptium/temurin-build/RELEASING.md

 - [temurin-build](https://github.com/adoptium/temurin-build) (for Adoptium build script)
 - [aqa-tests](https://github.com/adoptium/aqa-tests) ( for test issues)
 - [ci-jenkins-pipelines](https://github.com/adoptium/ci-jenkins-pipelines) (for jenkins pipelines specific issues)

-4. Discuss failing tests with [Shelley Lambert](https://github.com/smlambert) or post on testing-aqavit Slack channel
+- Discuss failing tests with [Shelley Lambert](https://github.com/smlambert) or post on testing-aqavit Slack channel
-5. Once all AQA tests on all platforms and all JDK versions have been signed off, then nightly tests can be re-enabled.
-See the notes on checking the regeneration job worked in step 1.
+- Once all AQA tests on all platforms and all JDK versions have been signed off, then nightly tests can be re-enabled.
+See the notes on "Disable nightly testing".
-6. If "good to publish", get permission to publish the release from the Adoptium PMC members, discussion is via the Adoptium [#release](https://adoptium.slack.com/messages/CLCFNV2JG) Slack channel.
+- If "good to publish", get permission to publish the release from the Adoptium PMC members, discussion is via the Adoptium [#release](https://adoptium.slack.com/messages/CLCFNV2JG) Slack channel.
-7. Once permission has been obtained, run the [openjdk_release_tool](https://ci.adoptopenjdk.net/job/build-scripts/job/release/job/refactor_openjdk_release_tool/) to publish the releases to GitHub (restricted access - if you can't see this link, you don't have access).
+- Once permission has been obtained, run the [openjdk_release_tool](https://ci.adoptopenjdk.net/job/build-scripts/job/release/job/refactor_openjdk_release_tool/) to publish the releases to GitHub (restricted access - if you can't see this link, you don't have access).
 It is *strongly recommended* that you run first with the `DRY_RUN` checkbox enabled and check the output to verify that the correct list of files you expected are picked up.

 - `TAG`: (GitHub binaries published name)  e.g. `jdk-11.0.5+9`.
 If doing a point release, add that into the name e.g. for a `.3` release use something like this: `jdk8u232-b09.3`
 - `VERSION`: (select version e.g. `jdk11`)
-- `UPSTREAM_JOB_NAME`: e.g build-scripts/openjdkX-pipeline
+- `UPSTREAM_JOB_NAME`: e.g "build-scripts/release-openjdkXX-pipeline" for new way and "build-scripts/openjdkXX-pipeline" for old way
-- `UPSTREAM_JOB_NUMBER`: (the job number of the build pipeline under build-scripts/openjdkX-pipeline) e.g. 86
+- `UPSTREAM_JOB_NUMBER`: the build number of above upstream job, e.g. 86
 - `RELEASE`: "ticked"
 - If you need to restrict the platforms or only ship jdks or jres, either use `ARTIFACTS_TO_COPY` e.g. `**/*jdk*mac*` or add an explicit exclusion in `ARTIFACTS_TO_SKIP` e.g. `**/*mac*`.
 These may be required if you had to re-run some of the platforms under a different pipeline earlier in the process.
 If you're unsure what the possible names are, look at the artifacts of the appropriate `openjdkNN-pipeline` job.
 If you are shipping x64_linux ensure that you include the `sources` tar.gz files with the corresponding checksum and json file.
 - `ARTIFACTS_TO_SKIP`: `**/*testimage*`